torgbuiedunyenyo/infinite-book/world_document.md

 ### Language and Communication

-Language drift over a century and more creates communication barriers between eras.
+Language drift over time creates communication barriers between eras.
 Future people and past people speak recognizably the same language, but idioms, references, slang, and even some basic vocabulary have shifted.
 Tan and Jay can understand each other, but there are constant small moments of confusion or mistranslation.

 Translation technology exists in the future but is imperfect.
 Jay often misses nuances in future conversation.